josh-lambda/fencing-tester/JOURNAL.md

 I have continued looking into suppliers for the components from last entry.
 I have also added the voltage divider resistors to the BOM.

+## June 5th: Connector Revisions

+I have added the extra relays to the schematic.
+This allows the auxiliary port's connections to be switched between the signal generator and the high side of the voltage dividers.
+This eliminates another set of connectors bringing the total down to 3 sets.
+While I would love to bring this down to two, adding another three relays and having to add two steps in routing signals does not currently seem worth it.

+I have also added an esp symbol to the schematic.
+This is not the final microcontroller I plan on using and is mostly there to avoid the net errors from KiCad.

 **Total time spent: 3.5h**